Deathdream: Home media

 Blue Underground DVD released a special edition of Deathdream in 2004.
 In 2017, Blue Underground released a 2K resolution edition on Blu-ray.
 Special features include an audio commentary by Bob Clark, an audio commentary by Alan Ormsby, the featurette Tom Savini: The Early Years, the featurette Deathdreaming: Interview with Star Richard Backus, alternate opening titles, extended ending sequence, trailers, and a poster and still gallery.

-Unmade remake
+Unproduced remake

-In August 2003, Oliver Hudson and John Stalberg purchased remake rights to the film and optioned for Eli Roth to direct.
-In February 2006, Dark Lot Entertainment acquired the rights to Zero Dark Thirty written by The Grudge scribe Stephen Susco with John Stalberg Jr. slated to direct.
+In August 2003, Oliver Hudson and John Stalberg Jr. purchased remake rights to the film and optioned for Eli Roth to direct.
+In February 2006, Dark Lot Entertainment acquired the rights to Zero Dark Thirty written by The Grudge scribe Stephen Susco with Stalberg Jr. slated to direct.
 In December, it was reported that the film would serve as a remake of Deathdream.
 By June 2008, financing fell through, leading to Michael Douglas' Further Films taking over producing duties from Dark Lot.
 Paul Solet would later take over as director in July 2010, and revised Susco's script, with production gearing up to take place by the end of the year.
 No further updates on the project have been made.